 Rachel Hopkin is a PhD Candidate in Folklore in OSU’s English Department.
 She began her career as a radio producer in various music departments at the BBC in the UK.
-She then moved to Argentina and worked on an independent basis for broadcasters around the world.
+She then moved to Argentina and has continued to work on an independent basis for broadcasters around the world.
 In 2010 she settled in the US and earned an MA in Folk Studies at Western Kentucky University two years later.
 In 2013, she was awarded a rare “National Interest Waiver” Green Card in recognition of her work as a folklorist/radio producer with a special focus on US traditional culture.

 Rachel’s dissertation research involves an ethnographic study of Argentine tango social dancing in Ohio.
 Her academic publications include: